The Australian Immunisation Handbook 10th Edition

 Interchangeability of influenza vaccines

-Where 2 doses of influenza vaccine are indicated in a single season (refer to Table 4.7.1 Recommended doses of influenza vaccine), different brands of TIV or QIV are considered interchangeable (providing they are age-appropriate).
-Where possible, both doses should be administered using vaccines containing the same number of influenza strains (i.e. both with TIV or both with QIV) to ensure adequate priming of all influenza strains in the vaccine.
+Where 2 doses of influenza vaccine are indicated in a single season (refer to Table 4.7.1 Recommended doses of influenza vaccine), different brands are considered interchangeable (providing they are age-appropriate).

 Timing of influenza vaccination

-Influenza vaccination is strongly recommended and should be actively promoted for the groups discussed below.
+Influenza vaccination is particularly strongly recommended for the following groups:

 All adults aged ≥65 years